ricomariani/CG-SQL-author/docs/user_guide/02_using_data.md

 close C;
 ```

-The cursor is automatically released at the end of the procedure but in this
+The cursor is automatically released at the end of the procedure, but in this
-case we'd like to release it before the `drop table` happens so there is an
+case, we'd like to release it before the `drop table` operation occurs.
-explicit `close`.
-This is frequently elided in favor of the automatic cleanup.
+Therefore, an explicit `close` statement is included.
+However, this sort of
+`close` is frequently omitted since automatic cleanup takes care of it.

 If you compile and run this program, you'll get this output: